ClemsonRSRG/jetbrains-plugin-resolve/doc/general-dev-notes.md

-# BNF information, tips and tricks
+# Some general language plugin development notes

 Getting up and running, working-with, and keeping track of all the Jetbrains plugin support tools can make your head spin when starting development of a language plugin.
 The purpose of this doc is to simply point out some helpful tools for working with grammarkit .bnf style grammars, and to specify a process for prepping and maintaining the resulting grammar and lexer.